 I wrote in an earlier post about the printing issues in Lightroom 4.
 Since then I have run a series of tests and can say with reasonable certainty that the print engine in Lightroom 4 needs some repair.
 I realize that there is now a print adjustment option, but that should not be an excuse to significantly deviate from Photoshop CS5, CS6, and Lightroom 3.
 The output from LR 4 also deviates from the screen view on my calibrated and profiled monitor.

-Here are the evidences since the last post.
+Here is the evidence since the last post.
 Considering the possibility of equipment and software related problems stemming from my system, I copied the file to my wife’s HP computer.
 That computer has only Lightroom 3 and Photoshop CS5 installed.
 I printed the same photograph from Lightroom 3 and Photoshop CS5 on that computer, they were identical.
 Then, on my system, I printed the very same photograph from Photoshop CS5, Lightroom 3, Photoshop CS6 Beta and they were also identical and did not differ much from those I obtained from the HP.
 Then I printed the same photograph from Lightroom 4 and it was significantly lighter.
 There is no question in my mind that the culprit is Lightroom 4.
 There are differences between the print sets from two computers but a small one.
 However, both prints from CS5 and LR3 on the HP are identical, as are the three prints I produced on my computer.
 The deviant one is from Lightroom 4, and it is lighter by a good amount than any of the prints from two separate computers.

 This is a serious problem for Lightroom users who use this software as their main application for editing and outputting their photographs.
 I am asking Adobe to take a look at this problem and repair whatever that needs repairing.